networknext/next/docs/source/getting_started.rst

 Congratulations, your account is now fully setup.
 We look forward to working with you!

-Please reach out to support@networknext.com and we'll guide you through the rest of your integration and launch.
+Please reach out to support@networknext.com and we'll guide you through the rest of your integration.